 9. I was shocked when I saw the advertising for this charity on TV, did you know that 1 in 9 people do not have clean water to drink.
 Just seeing the picture above makes me sick.
 When I think of the mother that has to give her family that dirty water to drink, after the hours of work it took to collect it, it makes my heart sick.
 Charity: water focuses on life’s most basic need – water.
 Water changes everything.
 Preventable waterborne diseases are drastically decreased.
 Long walks to muddy ponds and rivers are no longer necessary.
 Time spent collecting water is reduced, offering women a chance to earn an income, and children a chance at a better education.
 Clean water offers improved health, a better quality of life, and hope for a better future.

 10. Last but not least I mentioned this in my post on Monday.
 I can’t imagine the pain the families in Newtown are going through.
 And add to that the awful expense they also have to bear of burying their child, I hope that we can all help them out, you can donate here through the United Way.

-(This post is not sponsored, there are no affiliate links it is just a list of fun things that I love and/or would like to own, give to or have given!)
+(Although this post does contain affiliate links it is just a list of fun things that I love and/or would like to own, give to or have given!)